UWGB/lab6/README.md

-Testing, TEstiing !!!!!
+Testinggggg!!!!!
 We found the monster scoob.
 Pulled from: https://gist.github.com/jsuwo/9038610#file-testbankaccount-java